IBGE Brasil MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it queries international country data via IBGE, listing specific features like listing all countries, details, search, and filtering.
-It distinguishes itself from sibling IBGE tools by focusing on countries.
+The description clearly states it queries international country data via IBGE, listing specific features like listing all countries, getting details, searching by name, and filtering by region.
+It uniquely identifies this tool among many IBGE siblings by focusing on countries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.